hackclub/some-assembly-required/guide/writing-code/instructions/loops.md

 See what we did there?

 First we set up our "variables", just like in our JavaScript example.
-We have one extra variable, `index`.
-The JavaScript example also defines an `index`, but inside of the `for` loop.
+We have one extra variable, `counter`.
+The JavaScript example also defines an `counter`, but inside of the `for` loop.

 Next, we made a label, which we will be able to jump back to.
 We do our multiplication math, just like the `for` loop.
-Then, we manually increment our `index`, which is happening in the JavaScript `for` loop with `i++`.
+Then, we manually increment our `counter`, which is happening in the JavaScript `for` loop with `i++`.

-Now we compare our index with our exponent, which in the JavaScript example is `i < exponent`.
-If the `index` is less than (`jl`) the `exponent`, we jump back to `.calculatePower`.
+Now we compare our counter with our exponent, which in the JavaScript example is `i < exponent`.
+If the `counter` is less than (`jl`) the `exponent`, we jump back to `.calculatePower`.
 Wooooo!

 <br />